Are you ready to discover your college program?

 Keep in mind that some civil service jobs, like firefighter, require applicants to demonstrate fitness benchmarks and pass physical tests, so you might need to break up study sessions with working out.

 Of course, the civil service exam is only one part of the civic job application process.
 You also need a solid resume and strong interview skills.
-Check out our resume and interview tips.

 For more tips and insights into landing the job you want, visit our Career Counselor.